floodyberry/supercop/crypto_hash/simd256/vect128/README.txt

 ===

-Each implementation of the hash function is given as a C source file that implements a simple internal API: the most main function is SIMD_Compress that implements the compression function.
+Each implementation of the hash function is given as a C source file that implements a simple internal API: the main function is SIMD_Compress that implements the compression function.
 When compiled, the object file can be linked with nist.o to implement the NIST API (and the iteration mode of the hash function) on top of this internal API.